Part 6: Using Terrain, Chains, and Constellations

 4. Click OK to close the Select Object dialog box.

-5. Click OK to accept your changes and to close the Properties Browser.
+5. Click OK to confirm your changes and to close the Properties Browser.

-Computing the Chain object accesses
+Computing Chain accesses

 You are ready to compute the Chain object's accesses.